 District Program: Our District Program serves families living within our District boundaries.
 The program implements a developmentally appropriate curriculum that meets the individual needs of each student.
 The focus is on the development of the whole child in a cognitively rich and responsive environment.
 Every child in our program has the opportunity to participate in a variety of active learning experiences that foster cognitive, social, emotional and physical growth.
 Educational experiences for preschool students are based on the understanding that young children learn through socio-dramatic and constructive play.
 Our preschool classrooms create an environment that promotes independence, fosters decision-making and encourages involvement of children and families.
 Our preschool classrooms are located at Garfield and Kenilworth Schools.
 The Faith North Campus is our Early Childhood Center for all other preschool students.

-Preschool Child Find: We offer Child Find Screenings weekly from July to May.
-Children 2 years and 9 months or older may participate in hearing, vision and developmental screenings to determine if further evaluations are necessary.
+Preschool Child Find: We offer Child Find Screenings periodically year-round.
+Children 2 years and 9 months or older may participate in hearing, vision and developmental screenings to determine if further evaluation is necessary.
 Eligible children who are identified with significant delays will be offered services in a preschool setting that best meets their specific needs.
-These services are free to residents residing in the District boundaries.
+These services are free to residents residing within the District boundaries.
 If you think your preschool-age child may have speech or other developmental delays, please call 602-257-3808 or 602-257-3901 for additional information and to make an appointment.